hermangroup/docs/introduction/about.rst

 =============

 Historia aims to be a consesus based historical record database.
 The Historia network features record storage via IPFS and consesus based voting of records to prevent falsehoods from entering in the historical record.
-The current version of Historia was built on Dash 12.2.3 and inherents advanced features from Dash such as:
-:ref:`instant transaction confirmation <ipfs-setup>`, double spend protection, :ref:`anonymity <privatesend>` equal to that of physical cash, a
+The current version of Historia was built on Dash 12.2.3 and inherents advanced features from Dash such as: instant transaction confirmation, double spend protection, anonymity equal to that of physical cash, a self-governing, self-funding model driven by incentivized full nodes and a
-:ref:`self-governing, self-funding model <decentralized-governance>` driven by :ref:`incentivized full nodes <masternode-network>` and a `clear roadmap <https://historia.network/#roadmap>`_.
+`clear roadmap <https://historia.network/#roadmap>`_.

 The links and documentation collected here can help you get